flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Refer to the :ref:`docs <flytectl:flytectl_get_task-resource-attribute>` to learn more about the command and its supported flag(s).

-You can use these updated values to fill the template fields for the flyteexamples-development namespace.
+Flyte uses these updated values to fill the template fields for the flyteexamples-development namespace.

 For other namespaces, the `platform defaults <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__ apply.

 .. note::
-    The template values, for example: ``projectQuotaCpu`` or ``projectQuotaMemory`` are free-form strings.
+    The template values, for example, ``projectQuotaCpu`` or ``projectQuotaMemory`` are free-form strings.
     Ensure that they match the template placeholders in your `template file <https://github.com/flyteorg/flyte/blob/master/kustomize/base/single_cluster/headless/config/clusterresource-templates/ab_project-resource-quota.yaml>`__ for your changes to take effect and custom values to be substituted.